-We could not be more thrilled to introduce Ana from Ana-White.com who’s swinging by with an amazing build-it-yourself project for everyone to take on at home.
+We could not be more thrilled to introduce Ana from Ana-White.com who’s swinging by with an amazing build-it-yourself project for anyone who’s ever wanted to DIY floating shelves.
 For those who don’t already know about Knock-Off Wood, it’s a site full of amazing designer-lookalike furniture plans that will save you hundreds- even thousands- if you’re willing to break a sweat and put in a little elbow grease to whip things up on your own.
 And you know we love that Ana proves that woodworking isn’t only about guys in overalls.
 Ladies can totally make the sawdust fly just as well.
-So without further ado, let’s get down to business with the first project that Ana is exclusively
+So without further ado, let’s get down to business with the first project that Ana

 Archives for April 2010